How to Warm Up Your Twitter Account Before Outreach

 Any Automation Before Account is Ready

 This is the most common mistake.
-Don't automate anything during weeks 1-3:
+Do not automate anything during weeks 1 to 3:

 - No scheduled tweets (manual posting only)